fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 ## Real-time Line Chart

-A realtime line chart looks as shown below:

 Let's create our first real-time line chart showcasing the stock price monitoring at Harry's SuperMart.

 To create a real-time chart follow the steps given below: